-If you have questions while you are walking around Panoply you can always ask somebody in a navy blue shirt to help you.
+If you have questions while you are walking around Panoply you can always ask somebody in a Arts Huntsville Staff or Volunteer shirt to help you.
 Each year we depend on over 100 Panoply volunteer chairpersons to help make Panoply happen.
 We wear bright colored shirts on purpose, so you can easily identify somebody to answer your questions.

 You can always stop by the Information Booth located near the American flag if you have any questions.

 Our best advice for first timers is to just take your time and walk around and enjoy everything.
 There is nothing more special than seeing Big Spring International Park transformed into this fantastic arts festival.
 Don’t forget that Friday and Saturday evenings end with a fireworks show!